What makes a password weak?

 Using a Password Manager

 I would always recommend the use of long strong complex passwords in conjunction with a Password Manager.
-A password manager will generate, remember and enter long strong complex passwords for you, so you don’t need to write them down.
+A password manager will generate, remember and enter long strong complex passwords for you, so you don’t need to remember them or write them down.

 Of course, you’ll still need at least one strong complex memorable password to protect your password manager, so read-on.